Understanding the Potential of FPGA-Based Spatial Acceleration for Large Language Model Inference: Case Study

 Based on the constraints of Equations~\eqref{eq:mac_constraint}, \eqref{eq:sram_constraint}, and \eqref{eq:port_packed_constraint}, we can calculate the latency one device can achieve at the maximum compute power $M$ (defined in Equation~\eqref{eq:m}).

-From Figure~\ref{fig:bert_gpt_latency}(a) and (b), we can see 2080Ti and A100 GPUs maintain an almost constant curve, which means changing sequence length does not significantly impact their performance.
-However, since FPGAs are blocked by the limited compute and memory resources on-board, the latency increases linearly in terms of sequence length as described in Equation~\eqref{eq:latency_prefill}, and demonstrates significantly longer latency when the sequence length is large (e.g., 512).
+From Figure~\ref{fig:bert_gpt_latency}(a) and (b), we observe that the 2080Ti and A100 GPUs maintain an almost constant curve when the sequence length is less than 1024.
+This behavior is primarily attributed to the high kernel launch overheads for hundreds of CUDA kernels in PyTorch, which overshadow the computation time.
+However, when the sequence length exceeds 1024, GPUs become computation-bound, resulting in higher latency.
+In contrast, the latency of FPGAs increases linearly with the sequence length, as described in Equation~\eqref{eq:latency_prefill}, and demonstrates significantly longer latency when the sequence length is large (e.g., 512).
 It is worth noting that even when making use of state-of-the-art AI-optimized FPGAs like the Stratix 10 NX and Versal VCK5000, the situation does not improve significantly.
 This is because these modern FPGAs are equipped with DDR or older versions of HBM, which makes parameter loading from off-chip memory the bottleneck.
 Even though these FPGAs have highly efficient computation blocks, the compute units have to wait for the memory to fetch data, resulting in suboptimal performance.
+Moreover, many FPGAs struggle to achieve both high memory bandwidth and compute power simultaneously.
+Consequently, for VHK158, performance deteriorates when the sequence length reaches 4096, as it shifts from being memory-bandwidth bound to compute-bound.
+Further scaling the sequence length larger than 4096 may lead to out-of-memory for both FPGAs and GPUs, and only A100 can handle such large sequence lengths, so the latency is not plotted on the figure.

-On the contrary, when the sequence length is small, GPUs suffer from underutilizing the compute resources, and FPGAs can achieve a significantly lower latency compared to GPUs.
-This is particularly evident in the decode stage, as shown in Figure~\ref{fig:bert_gpt_latency}(c).
+The decode stage is on the contrary, as shown in Figure~\ref{fig:bert_gpt_latency}(c).
+When the sequence length is small, GPUs suffer from underutilizing the compute resources, and FPGAs can achieve a significantly lower latency compared to GPUs.
 The latency of RTX2080 and A100 GPUs increases since the memory access takes control compared to computation in the decode stage.
 Although FPGAs are also bounded by off-chip memory bandwidth, they can always perform better than GPUs since the computation is small when the sequence length is equal to one.
 Therefore, FPGAs can easily achieve GPU-level performance even with a small $M$.

 \stepcounter{insight} \textbf{Insight \RNum{\theinsight}: Existing FPGAs are inferior in the compute-intensive prefill stage but can outperform GPUs in the memory-intensive decode stage.}

 To further investigate what constrains the performance of FPGAs, we conduct an analysis on the LLaMA2 model by varying different $M$ and observing the changes in latency.
 As shown in Figure~\ref{fig:llama}, the VCK5000 FPGA exhibits the smallest off-chip memory bandwidth, which leads it to reach a latency plateau rather quickly.
 Conversely, the VHK158 FPGA has the largest off-chip memory bandwidth, so it can achieve the lowest latency in both prefill and decode stages.
 Moreover, we include the curve of ideal FPGA performance in Figure~\ref{fig:llama} to assess the compute power required to attain A100-level performance.
 Based on this estimation, we need around 30,000 MACs/cycle in order to achieve the A100-level performance in the prefill stage, assuming no memory bandwidth constraints.
 This is achievable by those AI-optimized FPGAs, which can conduct a large number of MACs efficiently.
 On the contrary, for the decode stage, once an FPGA has enough memory bandwidth, such as U280, it can reach the A100-level performance easily.